ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Service-And-Client.rst

   ros2 run py_srvcli service

-The node will wait for the client’s request.
+The node will wait for the client's request.

 Open another terminal and source the setup files from inside ``ros2_ws`` again.
 Start the client node, followed by any two integers separated by a space: